 Weather on Earth is highly influenced by events on our sun.
-On top of that, the amount of solar spots and Aurora Borealis have a remarkable effect on radio wave propagation in the ionosphere.
+On top of that, the amount of solar spots, flares and Aurora Borealis have a remarkable effect on radio wave propagation in the ionosphere of our planet.

-Thus, we felt we needed to include solar information so that pilots, using these HF (sometimes they work aeronautical mobile as a radio ham operator) and SAT frequencies, can prepare themselves.
+Thus, we felt we needed to include solar information so that pilots, using these HF (sometimes they even work aeronautical mobile as a radio ham operator during these long haul flights) and SAT frequencies, can prepare themselves.

 To the right you will see the intensity of the Aurora oval over the North Pole.
 This is the result of solar flares entering the Earths magnetic field.
 Click the image for more info, or the next link for the South Pole Aurora image.

 The information presented here is sourced from other websites so if some of the images do not show up its because they probably could not be retrieved at that time, try again later or refreshing this page might help.

 Now that the sun is coming out of a sun spot low (2009) the effects can eventually be noticed on HF and VHF frequencies.
 Especially on shortwave frequencies where long range communications can take place between aircraft and ATC or their home base.
 This solar cycle 24 (2009-2020) was not as intensive as the previous one.
 It seems we are heading in the direction of a new Dalton or even a Maunder minimum.